MicrosoftDocs/learn/learn-pr/wwl-azure/explore-azure-service-level-agreements/includes/8-summary.md

 Across this module, we have explored the Service Level Agreement available in Azure.
-Knowing how much uptime each service has lets you calculate the uptime of the your applications.
-This is valuable information in architecting solutions to best meet your needs.
+Knowing how much uptime each service has, allows you calculate the uptime of your applications.
+This information is valuable in architecting solutions to best meet your needs.

 You should now be able to: